Ally Walker

-Allene Damian "Ally" Walker (born August 25, 1961) is an American actress.
+Ally Walker is an American actress.
 She made her television debut in the NBC daytime soap opera Santa Barbara (1988) before landing the leading roles on the short-lived dramas True Blue (1989–1990), and Moon Over Miami (1993).

 During the 1990s, Walker had roles in films such as Universal Soldier (1992), Singles (1992), When the Bough Breaks (1994), While You Were Sleeping (1995), Kazaam (1996), and Happy, Texas (1999).
 From 1996 to 1999, she played the leading role of Doctor Samantha Waters in the NBC crime drama series Profiler, for which she received a Saturn Award for Best Actress on Television nomination.
 She returned to television with a role in the HBO drama series Tell Me You Love Me (2007), and later played villainous Agent June Stahl in the FX crime drama, Sons of Anarchy (2008–2010).
 Walker also had the leading role in the short-lived Lifetime police drama series The Protector in 2011.
 During seasons 4 and 5 (2014 and 2015) of Longmire, she played Dr. Donna Monaghan, a therapist treating veterans who is the title character's love interest.

 Early life

-Walker was born in Tullahoma, Tennessee, to James Joseph Walker, a physicist, and Louhannah (née Mann) who would become an attorney.
+Walker was born to James Joseph Walker, a physicist, and Louhannah (née Mann) who would become an attorney.
 She grew up in Santa Fe, New Mexico, where her father worked at the Los Alamos National Laboratory.
 Originally intending to become a scientist, she attended the University of California, Santa Cruz, where she earned a degree in biochemistry in 1983.
 While spending a semester at Richmond College of Arts in London, UK, she discovered an interest in performing.
 After graduation, she worked for a time sequencing DNA at a genetic engineering company, but then sold all her possessions, traveled to Australia, surfed, and worked a series of jobs before returning to Los Angeles.
 Although she planned to enter medical school, instead she became a model and obtained roles in commercials including as Clairol’s “Nice & Easy Girl”.
 Her acting career began when she was cast in the film Aloha Summer (1988), but her scene was cut from the final version.